xack20/text-analyzer/README.md

 ### 4. Access the Application

+- Postman Collection in Provided
+- Need to create a test-token for Performing other operations or,
 - Open your browser and navigate to `http://localhost:3000`.
 - Log in using Google OAuth to access the dashboard and start analyzing texts.